 The Series 2019 Research Note is a direct borrowing from the bank.
+The Note is secured by a lien on pledged revenues.
 The Note is not secured by any assets pledged as collateral.
 The Note contains provisions that in an event of default the bank may accelerate payment for all principal and interest due under the Note.